 How to Record a Refund to a Customer in QuickBooks

-Let us start off with customer refunds.
+To understand how to record a refund in QuickBooks, let us start off with customer refunds.
 In some instances, the customer may return the item and ask for a refund.
 In such cases, you will have to refund the payment made by the customer.
 If you have not included the transaction in a reconciliation statement yet, then you can void the transaction.
 QuickBooks will automatically inform you about any settled transactions.
 In those cases, you will have the option to refund the payment or simply give a credit instead.

 Note: We recommend that you void the transactions because refunding it will accrue additional charges.
 Further, the customer will only get the money back after several days of initiating the return.